haakonsmith/Compendium/README.md

 ## Help

-Useful information when installing and developing with this project.
+### Useful information when installing and developing with this project.

-- `flutter packages pub run build_runner watch` Will start the file watcher that regenerates the Moor auto-generated code.
+- `flutter packages pub run build_runner build` Will build the generated hive code.